Congratulations, and thank you for considering St. Joseph Parish for your wedding!

 Call the Parish office at 410-683-0600, or email Amy Buttarazzi at firstname.lastname@example.org.
 Send basic contact information, approximately when you would like to be married, and what type of ceremony you would like.
 If you don’t know what type of ceremony you would like, that is, a Mass or a shorter ceremony, you can discuss it with Amy when you meet.
 Please contact us at least six months before your ceremony date so you will have sufficient time for your marriage preparation and other planning.

 Step 2: Meet with a Priest or Deacon.

 Once we have gotten some basic information from you, we will contact you to schedule a meeting with a priest or deacon.
-If you have requested a Mass, you will normally meet with a priest.
-If you have requested a shorter ceremony, you will meet with Deacon Ed Sullivan.
-If you are not sure, you will meet with Deacon Ed Sullivan and discuss your options.

 At the meeting, the priest or deacon will interview you about your intentions and your understandings about marriage.
 This is called the Prenuptial Investigation – but don’t freak out about it.
 It will be a friendly discussion to explain the Church’s view of marriage and to make sure you are both on the same page.
 As Shania Twain put it, “If you’re not in it for love…I’m outta here.”

 Did you know the most frequent problems newlyweds face in the first five years of marriage are: money, time management, and sex?
 That is why the marriage preparation course is an important part of your wedding plans.
 It is a time for you to reflect on what’s important to your, talk with other couples who have been down this road, and it is a great way to prepare you for the challenges of day to day life after the honeymoon.
 The marriage preparation is offered in three formats: